luizbgomide/sovereign/arcane-traditions.md

 Elementalists can prepare and cast High Magic spells in addition to Elemental Magic.
 Elementalists can’t cast spells or use arts while armored or holding a shield.

-Each time Elementalists advance a level, they can pick a new High Magic spell or an Elementalist spell to add to their spellbook.
+Each time Elementalists advance a level, they pick a new High Magic spell or an Elementalist spell to add to their spellbook.
 They must be able to cast the spell to add it to their selection.

 | Level | Hit Dice | Attack Bonus | Feat Picks  | Max Level | Spells Cast | Spells Prepared | Arts Gained                                         |
 | ----- | -------- | ------------ | ----------- | --------- | ----------- | --------------- | --------------------------------------------------- |